 According to the scientists of the Weizmann Institute in Israel, stem cells from mice can be transformed into primitive embryo-like formations with their own intestinal tract, brain and functional heart.

-They called them "synthetic embryos" because they were created without fertilized eggs.
-They should, in the short term, help us better understand how organs and tissues are formed during the development of natural embryos.
-And not only.
+They called them “synthetic embryos” because they were created without fertilized eggs.
+They should, in the short term, help us better understand how organs and tissues form during the development of natural embryos.
+And not only that.

-The study authors are optimistic that the procedure could reduce the use of animal testing and ultimately lead to new sources of cells and tissues for human transplants.
-The skin cells of a leukemia patient, for example, could be converted into bone marrow stem cells to alleviate her condition.
+The study's authors are optimistic that the procedure could reduce the need for animal testing and ultimately lead to new sources of cells and tissues for human transplants.
+Skin cells of a leukemia patient, for example, could be converted into bone marrow stem cells to alleviate his condition.

 Synthetic embryos, natural benefits

-“Surprisingly, we show that embryonic stem cells generate whole synthetic embryos.
-They include the placenta and the yolk sac that surround the embryo, ”said prof. Jacob Hanna, at the head of the research team.
-"We are really excited about this work and its implications."
+“Surprisingly, we show that the embryonic stem cells generate whole synthetic embryos.
+They include the placenta and yolk sac that surround the embryo,” said the professor.
+Jacob Hannah, head of the research team.
+“We are really excited about this work and its implications.”
 The research was published in the scientific journal Cell (I link it to you here).

-Last year, the same team built a kind of mechanical uterus that allowed natural mouse embryos to grow outside the uterus for several days.
+Last year, the same team built a kind of mechanical womb that allowed natural mouse embryos to grow grow outside the uterus for several days.

 The phases of the research

-In this latest study, the same "mechanical uterus" was used to feed mouse stem cells for more than a week, nearly half the gestation time of a mouse.
-Some of the cells were pretreated with chemicals, which activated genetic programs to develop in the placenta or yolk sac, while others developed without intervention on organs and other tissues.
+In this latest study, the same “mechanical womb” was used for nourish the cells mouse stem cells for more than a week, nearly half the gestation time of a mouse.
+Some of the cells were pre-treated with chemicals, which triggered genetic programs to develop in the placenta or sac calf, while others developed without intervention on organs and other tissues.

 Results?
 Most stem cells have failed to form embryo-like structures, but approx 0,5% it combined and grew distinct tissues and organs.
 Synthetic embryos are 95% identical in structure and genetic profile to natural mouse embryos, and have functional organs.